 Admission to Oberlin College

-By law, a student need not disclose their disability, either before or after admission to the college.
-However, a student may choose to disclose a disability during the admission process or after enrollment.
+By law, a student need not disclose their disability, either before or after admission to college.
+However, a student may choose to disclose a disability during the admissions process or after enrollment.

-The student with a disability must be "otherwise qualified" and meet the same academic standards for admission as any other student.
-In order to receive accommodations as a student with a disability, the student must self-identify to Disability Resources staff and complete the registration process.
+The student with a disability must be 'otherwise qualified' and meet the same academic standards for admission as any other student.
+In order to receive accommodations as a student with a disability, the student must contact Disability Resources to self-identify and complete the registration process.

-While Oberlin has many resources available to all students, Disability Resources at the Center for Student Success provides accommodations specifically for students with disabilities.
-Disability Resources does not provide such personal services as transportation or personal aides.
+While there are many resources available to all Oberlin College students, Disability Resources at the Center for Student Success provides accommodations specifically for students with disabilities.
+Disability Resources does not provide personal services such as transportation or personal aides.

 Transitioning to Higher Education

-The staff of Disability Resources is available to assist students during their transition to Oberlin and throughout their college experience.
+The Disability Resources staff is available to assist students during their transition to Oberlin and throughout their college experience.